 Changing regulations and new accounting standards are creating enormous challenges for financial organisations.
-SAS explores why, to successfully meet these new requirements, organisations need to rethink the way they operate
+Thorsten Hein, principal product marketing manager, risk research and quantitative solutions at SAS, explores why, to successfully meet these new requirements, organisations need to rethink the way they operate

 Banks’ risk and finance divisions typically operate separately, with limited interaction.
 But together, they can begin to identify how different business assumptions might affect their financials, and from there create an IT modernisation strategy that goes beyond effectively managing, for example, the new International Financial Reporting Standard 9 and Current Expected Credit Loss processes, to one that helps the organisation gain better insights into not only its risks but also its opportunities.

 The banking and insurance environments are coloured by significant regulatory issues that cause business disruption.
 To meet all these requirements, chief financial officers (CFOs) and chief risk officers (CROs) – as those charged with budgeting and supervision – must now work together to deliver balance sheets and income statements that incorporate risk data.
 They must also satisfy shareholders with enterprise-wide capital, liquidity, and profit and loss (P&L) optimisation through budgeting and forecasting.
 However, these two roles tend to work from different perspectives.
 While the CFO is interested in presenting the financial results based on sophisticated analytics using the most appropriate models, the CRO is more concerned about the quality and the governance of these models rather than the results they will generate.

 In this vein, the CFO has traditionally been the face of investor relations, while the CRO has often been described as a ‘chief worrier’, brought out when things go wrong.
 These roles must continue to remain separate, but by more closely aligning the skills of CFOs and CROs, financial institutions will further improve the relationship between the two, ensuring both of these key roles collaborate if and when things do go wrong.